nquintana7/nekboy/README.md

 ## Status
 * Runs Pokemon Red.
 I haven't played much but so far looks good.
 * Partially implemented MBC1, MBC3 and external ram in order to play Pokemon Red.
 No other MBC Implementation yet.
-Saves are yet not implemented.
+Saves are also implemented.
 * Passes almost all CPU Instructions Blarggs test.
 * Timer and Interrupts are yet not correctly implemented (probably).

+## Next steps
+* Reorganize code and implement everything efficiently.
+* Implement correctly Timer and Interrupts, Sound
+* Add Gameboy Color support

 ## Screenshots
 ![Pokemon Red](imgs/pic2.png)